datapfranc/datapfranc.github.io-src/content/BRD_stat.md

 Author: Martin Ouellet

-After a few weeks spent harvesting and integrating a sample of book reviews, it is time to share some statistics.
+After a few weeks spent harvesting and integrating book reviews, it is time to share some statistics.

-Over **22 millions** reviews have been harvested on about 300K books (I use the term Book here instead of Work).
+Over **22 millions** reviews have been harvested on a sample of roughly 300K books (I use the term Book here instead of Work).
 I've started harvesting book sequentially (by id) and later processed them by popularity as a way to get more reviews.
 Some Book catalogued in Librarything could not be found in other sites while others had no reviews.

 | Statistics | **Librarything** | **Goodreads** | **Babelio** |